-Over the past 30 years, Full Sail University has trained tens of thousands of students for careers in film, broadcast, and media.
-The school has always focused on addressing the real-world needs of the industries it feeds, adjusting its courses and tools to match.
+Over the past 30 years, Full Sail University has trained tens of thousands of students for careers in film, broadcast and media.
+The university has always focused on addressing the real-world needs of the industries it feeds, adjusting its courses and tools to match.
 And since a new class of students begins at Full Sail every month, the university has frequent opportunities to update its curriculum.

-For the 6,000 students currently at the school’s 212-acre suburban Florida campus, as well as the 11,000 online degree students, that means opportunities to learn the most modern techniques in filmmaking, sound mixing, and game development using the most current technology.
-To that end, Full Sail created Project LaunchBox, which lets incoming students purchase at discount a 15‑inch MacBook Pro with all necessary software installed — including Final Cut Pro X for professional courses that involve film and video.
+For the 6,000 students currently at Full Sail’s 212-acre suburban Florida campus, as well as the 11,000 online degree students, that means opportunities to learn the most modern techniques in filmmaking, sound mixing and game development using the most current technology.
+To that end, Full Sail created Project LaunchBox, which lets incoming students purchase at discount a 15-inch MacBook Pro with all necessary software installed — including Final Cut Pro X for professional courses that involve film and video.

 Ramsey believes the new editing model of Final Cut Pro X answers many of those challenges: “I see a definite industry shift towards the new modern file-based editing model in Final Cut Pro X. To turn out students who are really current in media development, we absolutely have to teach it.”

 What makes Final Cut Pro X so easy to teach, says Isis Jones, chief information officer and executive director of education at Full Sail, is that it’s so easy to use.
 “The technology really can’t be what the students are here to learn.
 It needs to be just part of the fibre that facilitates everything else they’re doing as artists and engineers and storytellers.
 We want technology to disappear for the students so they can focus strictly on craft.
 The simplicity, speed and flexibility of Final Cut Pro X has made that possible for all our students.”